keijiro/Funnel/README.md

 ![Inspector][Inspector]

-*Screen Width/Height, Anti Aliasing* - Resolution settings of the shared frames.
+**Screen Width/Height, Anti Aliasing** - Resolution settings of the shared frames.

-*Alpha Channel* - It determines if the alpha channel of the frames will be shared.
-If it's set to off, it clears the alpha channel before sharing it.
+**Alpha Channel** - It determines if the alpha channel of the frames will be shared.
+If it's set to off, the server will clear the alpha channel before sharing it.

-In most cases an alpha channel of a rendered frame is filled with garbage, and it causes problems when compositing on Syphon client applications.
-And therefore it's recommended to be kept off unless a special setup is used.
+In most cases, an alpha channel of a rendered frame is filled with garbage and it causes problems when compositing the frames on Syphon client applications.
+Therefore it's recommended to be kept off unless a special setup is used.

-*Render Mode* - It determines how the frames are shared.
+**Render Mode** - It determines how the frames are shared.
-- Send Only - It only sends the frame and doesn't keep it.
-In this mode, rendered frames are only available on Syphon clients and there is no way to use them on Unity side.
+- Send Only - It only sends the frames and doesn't keep them.
+In this mode, rendered frames are only available on Syphon clients and there is no way to reuse them in Unity.
 This mode is slightly faster than the others.
-- Render To Target - It sends the frame and keep it in a Render Texture.
+- Render To Target - It sends the frames and keep them in a Render Texture.
-- Preview On GUI - It sends the frame and display it on the Game View using an onGUI function.
+- Preview On GUI - It sends the frames and display them on the Game View using OnGUI function.

 License
 -------